Why Did World War I Happen?

 Thus, Europe marched toward war—or, rather, as one historian describes the consequences of careless decision making, the continent found itself “sleepwalking” its way to World War I.

-How Did World War I Reshape Society?
+How did World War I change the world?

 World War I was incredibly destructive.
 But perhaps most tragic of all, the “war to end all wars” ultimately did nothing of the sort, as both the conflict and its aftermath sowed the seeds for a second—and even deadlier—world war just two decades later.